-- The Graduate Program in Biochemistry and Molecular Biology is an intercampus doctoral program consisting of faculty and departments on both campuses, with research foci including: Structural Biology (Crystallography and NMR Spectroscopy), Gene Expression & Regulation, Cardiac Muscle Biology, DNA Repair & Cancer Cell Biology, Fluorescence Spectroscopy, and Viral DNA Packaging.
+- The Graduate Program in Biochemistry and Molecular Biology is an intercampus doctoral program consisting of faculty and departments on both campuses, with research foci including: Structural Biology (Crystallography and NMR Spectroscopy); Gene Expression and Regulation; Cardiac Muscle Biology; DNA Repair and Cancer Cell Biology; Fluorescence Spectroscopy; and Viral DNA Packaging.

 - The PhD Biostatistics track in the UMBC Statistics PhD program affords students the opportunity to gain hands‐on experience in collaborative research at the School of Medicine and the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).

 - The joint Doctoral Program in Gerontology provides an interdisciplinary and integrative perspective on the process of human aging and the experiences of growing old.
-UMB’s professional schools (Dental, Law, Medicine, Nursing, Pharmacy, and Social Work) and UMBC’s departments (Economics, Public Policy, Psychology, and Sociology & Anthropology) combine to make this mission possible by offering three tracks of study: epidemiology of aging; policy for the elderly; and social, cultural, and behavioral sciences.
+UMB’s professional schools (dentistry, law, medicine, nursing, pharmacy, and social work) and UMBC’s departments (economics, public policy, psychology, and sociology and anthropology) combine to make this mission possible by offering three tracks of study: epidemiology of aging; policy for the elderly; and social, cultural, and behavioral sciences.